rmsk2/rustpwman/README.md

 ### File info

-Shows how many entries are present in this data file, how it is accessed and where it is located.
+Shows how many entries are present in this data file, how it is accessed, where it is located and how it is encrypted.

 ### Undo changes